oh-jinwoo94/gkm-align/README.md

 - [Software Updates](#software-update)

 # Introduction
 gkm-align is a whole-genome alignment algorithm designed to map distal enhancers conserved between distant mammals (e.g., human and mouse).
-It discovers orthologous enhancers by identifying alignment paths with maximal similarity in gapped-kmer compositions along syntenic loci.
+It discovers orthologous enhancers by identifying alignment paths with maximal similarity in gapped-kmer compositions.
 Performance can be enhanced by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.

+> **NOTE:** To minimize spurious alignments, the whole-genome alignment pipeline currently restricts alignment to human-mouse syntenic intergenic loci (see [Whole-genome Alignment](#whole-genome-alignment-and-mapping)).
+This is not a limitation of the gkm-align algorithm itself, but a deliberate preprocessing choice to improve mapping quality.
+Removing this filter would extend coverage to all genomic regions at the cost of increased alignment noise.

 Two main modes:
 - Alignment mode (-t 1): Performs interspecies sequence alignment (similar to LASTZ)